2023 Projects

 Tarakihi Taiora

-Te Kāhui o Taranaki are working with the Ngāti Moeahu hapū to reconnect whānau, hapū and iwi to Tarakihi through GIS, remote sensing technologies and marine science.
+Te Kāhui o Taranaki worked with the Ngāti Moeahu hapū to reconnect whānau, hapū, and iwi to Tarakihi through GIS, remote sensing technologies, and marine science.

 Wētā Watcher

-Wildlife.ai is collaborating with local community, conservation and education organisations to test the effectiveness of a device that autonomously takes photos of ground-dwelling invertebrates and herpetofauna (lizards/geckos).
+Wildlife.ai collaborated with local community, conservation, and education organisations to test the effectiveness of a device that autonomously takes photos of ground-dwelling invertebrates and herpetofauna (lizards/geckos).

 Read more